guregu/null/README.md

 ### zero package

-`import "gopkg.in/guregu/null.v4/zero"`
+`import "github.com/yeetpay/null/zero"`

 #### zero.String
 Nullable string.

 Will marshal to a blank string if null.
 Blank string input produces a null String.
 Null values and zero values are considered equivalent.

-#### zero.Int
+#### zero.Int64
 Nullable int64.

 Will marshal to 0 if null.
+0 produces a null Int64.
+Null values and zero values are considered equivalent.

+#### zero.Int32
+Nullable int32.

-0 produces a null Int.
+Will marshal to 0 if null.
+0 produces a null Int32.
 Null values and zero values are considered equivalent.

 #### zero.Float
 Nullable float64.